 The last elements of our jigsaw puzzle are the reporting and analysis tools.
 Which ones to choose?
 All-in-one or portfolio?
 It is valuable to decide on tools with longer-term perspectives so that there is enough time for investment return.
 The market is full of appropriate tools, but any should be chosen to satisfy our requirements and needs and give ease of use, not just for reporting, but for analytical purposes.

-Business Intelligence (BI), Business Analytics or Big Data?
+Business Intelligence (BI), Business Analytics, or Big Data?

 New technology allows for the processing of an ever-growing amount of data increasingly generated by humans.
 At the same time, we use only a fraction of available data for analysis.
 The capabilities of various systems provide us for the first time in history with the ability to process all kinds of information – structured and unstructured; not only in traditional formats.
 We are currently on the verge of an age in which the “strategic reporting” term not so much gains new meaning as it finally has the chance to be fit for purpose.

 Up until now, BI systems were associated with reports for management boards detailed for the purpose of strategic decision making.
-Batches were imported during the night, always from the day before, aggregated because detailed data is located in source systems and are unnecessary at management level.
+Batches were imported during the night, always from the day before, aggregated because detailed data is located in source systems and is unnecessary at management level.

 If, however, we combine the number of decisions made each day by our employees, it turns out these decisions are strategic too: on a much lower scale, but their sum shapes the company.
-Is there a better method to support their tasks than providing them with ability to explore data they deal with on a day-to-day basis more thoroughly?
+Is there a better method to support their tasks than providing them with the ability to explore data they deal with on a day-to-day basis more thoroughly?

-The time has come for the phrase “analytics” to appear at every level of the organisation, where the BI system can and should be available.
+The time has come for the phrase “analytics” to appear at every level of the organization, where the BI system can and should be available.
 But what for?
-It is not only to increase our company’s competitiveness in the world where everyone has “some kind of BI”, but it also puts emphasis on us, who have carefully selected our employee base to contribute to the organisation further.
+It is not only to increase our company’s competitiveness in the world where everyone has “some kind of BI”, but it also puts emphasis on us, who have carefully selected our employee base to contribute to the organization further.
 In turn, and at the same time, this raises the competence level, and as a result, the market value of the company and its competitive advantage.

-A company is made up by its people and the sum total of their decisions: however small and big.
+A company is made up of people and the sum total of their decisions: however small and big.
 In our fast-paced world there is no such thing as an insignificant solution since often, it can be the key factor contributing to success on the market.
 These are the reasons why employees should be equipped with the best tools to support these processes.